bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 #### Raw (aka Bronze) (Data according to systems)

 The Raw zone stores raw, immutable data as it is ingested from source systems.
-See [Data layers and stages](level_2.md#data-layers-and-stages) for definitions and context.
+See [Data zones and layers](level_2.md#data-zones-and-layers) for definitions and context.

 The Raw zone uses two primary schemas:
 - **`ods`** - Operational Data Store (current state)